-For the best results, preheat the panini press, and remember that it is better to cook a sandwich on lower heat for a longer time (rather than on high heat) so that the bread turns crisp and toasty without burning.
+For the best results, preheat the panini press a few minutes ahead of time, and remember that it’s better to cook this sandwich on lower heat for a longer time (rather than on high heat) so that the bread turns crisp and toasty without burning.
 Slightly stale bread will usually hold up better in a press than very fresh bread.
-See also our Italian Sausage Panini recipe, and try our Smoked Duck and Cherry Pressed Sandwich recipe if you don’t have a panini press (plus, you can use that technique for any other panini recipes).

 - 2 tablespoons (1/4 stick) unsalted butter, softened